DMSO: What It's Actually Used For

 T1 · Official Agencies

-Approved in 1978 as Rimso-50, for the bladder condition interstitial cystitis, given into the bladder by a doctor.
-Also cleared as an organ-transplant preservative.
-Not approved for pain, arthritis, sprains, or any skin use.
-Those claims, in the FDA's words, "have not been proven."
+Approved 1978 as Rimso-50 for interstitial cystitis, instilled into the bladder by a doctor.
+Not approved for human pain, arthritis, or general skin use — those claims, in the FDA's words, "have not been proven."

 NIH (NCCIH)